LRLNLP/website/content/en/_index.md

 Stay tuned for updates as we approach the workshop date!

 We look forward to your submissions and participation in Varna!

+This workshop was partially supported by the European Union under Horizon Europe project "GAIN" (GA #101078950).